CaityHeath/18-authorization/README.md

 * Endpoint: `/testing`
   * get
 * Endpoint: `/oauth`
   * get

 #### Tests
-* Image of the build logs is posted directly below the list of tests.
+* To run tests simply type npm start or reference the travis link above.
 * Tests were written for the middleware and router.
 Listed below are the tests cases.
   * login for a user with the incorrect basic credentials throws an error
   * logs in a user with the right credentials
   * User can Sign up
   * User can Sign in

 #### UML